-We have granted a 45-day option to the underwriter to purchase up to [•] additional shares of common stock solely to cover over-allotments, if any.
+We have granted a 45-day option to the underwriter to purchase up to 2,045,455 additional shares of common stock (up to an additional 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of the Series B Preferred Stock) solely to cover over-allotments, if any.

-The underwriter expect to deliver the shares to purchasers in the offering on or about 2017.
+The underwriter expects to deliver the shares to purchasers in the offering on or about , 2017.